 Malham Cove in North Yorkshire, England

-As you wind up your tour of the Harry Potter filming locations in the UK, add Malham Cove to your must-see list.
-This natural limestone rock-covered landscape is where Harry Potter and Hermione camp out in Harry Potter and the Deathly Hallows Part One.
-Now you can take a stroll over this Mars-like ground and prepare yourself for the end of your most amazing Harry Potter vacation.
+If you’re looking to extend your Harry Potter tour of the UK, be sure to add Malham Cove to your list.
+This limestone rock-strewn Mars-like landscape is where Harry and Hermione camp out in Harry Potter and the Deathly Hallows Part I.

 The Castles of Hogwarts

-- Alnwick Castle, the second largest castle in the UK, is a popular tourist attraction.
-Presenting the exterior of Hogwarts in the first two Harry Potter films, today you can enjoy Potter-related activities, such as the occasional Quidditch lesson.
+- Alnwick Castle is the second largest of its kind in the UK.
+It provided the exterior shots of Hogwarts in the first two films, and today hosts such wizard-tastic activities as the occasional Quidditch lesson.

 - Durham Cathedral was built in 1093 as the monastic cathedral for Benedictine monks.
-Parts of its interior and exterior shots in the first two movies, as well as the Prisoner of Azkaban.
+Parts of its interior and exterior feature in the first two films, as well as the Prisoner of Azkaban.

 - Gloucester Cathedral has been the site of Christian worship for over 1,300 years.
-It was used to film several of the interiors of the School for Witchcraft and Wizardry in the first two films along with the Harry Potter and the Half-Blood Prince.
+It was used to film several of the interiors of the School for Witchcraft and Wizardry in the first two films, along with the Harry Potter and the Half-Blood Prince.

-Are you a major Quidditch fanatic?
-If so, you’ll want to add Ashridge Wood to your itinerary.
-This is where the Quidditch World Cup was filmed, here in the woods, in the film Harry Potter and the Goblet of Fire.
-While the remnants of the campsite surrounding the sporting event are long gone, the picturesque scenery of this wondrous woods continues to attract visitors.
+All you Quidditch fanatics out there will want to add Ashridge Wood to your itineraries.
+The woods here played host to the Quidditch World Cup in Harry Potter and the Goblet of Fire.
+While the remnants of the campsite surrounding the sporting event are long gone, the picturesque scenery of this wondrous location continues to attract visitors.
 It’s the perfect place to stretch your legs and breathe in the fresh English air.